 When to Celebrate Carnival in Germany

 The actual celebration of German carnival kicks off 40 days before Easter.
-This celebration is the last big party before Ash Wednesday and the beginning of Lent - in essence, the last chance to party before getting pious.
+This is the last big party before Ash Wednesday and the beginning of Lent filled with parties and consumption.

-Carnival is not a national holiday in Germany but in Carnival towns like Cologne many shops, schools and offices close for the festivities.
+Carnival is not a national holiday in Germany, but in Carnival towns like Cologne many shops, schools and offices close for the festivities.
 The carnival festivities take place between February and March, but the specific dates vary from year to year.
-For 2018, the essential dates for Carnival in Germany:
+For 2019, the essential dates for Carnival in Germany:

 Where to Celebrate Carnival